PradnyaBahadure/NodeJSReact_JavaPlaywright_Project/README.md

 # NodeJSReact_JavaPlaywright_Project

 This project demonstrates full-stack automation testing for a simple web application with a **React frontend** and a **Node.js backend API**.
 It includes both **UI automation using Playwright (Java)** and **API testing using REST-assured**.
+This application is used to automate the project. - https://github.com/BradTraversy/mern-tutorial
 ---

 ## 📌 Project Overview